Square-face/SchoolHard-Android/README.md

 3. **Commit your changes**: Once you're satisfied with your changes, commit them with a clear and descriptive commit message.

-4. **Submit a pull request**: Push your changes to Azure and submit a pull request proposing your changes.
+4. **Submit a pull request**: Push your changes to Github and submit a pull request proposing your changes.

 Please also note our [Code of Conduct](CODE_OF_CONDUCT.md), which outlines our expectations for participants within our community.